Broken to Marathon: Adventures Crossing the Street in Bangkok

 with 38 images

-In part one, I wake up drugged in the emergency room, realize the extent of my injuries, and then reflect on my life before the accident to provide a background story.
-In the hospital, I kicked an opioid addiction and endured a grueling rehab from a wheelchair to a walker to crutches.
-Then, at the Rampo Mansion, I continued my recovery in the gym while perfecting my flip-turn for continuous freestyle lap swimming.
+In part one, I wake up drugged in the emergency room, and realize the extent of my injuries with a pair of titanium plates in my lower leg.
+With time, I kicked an opioid addiction and endured a grueling rehab from a wheelchair to a walker to crutches.
+At the Rampo Mansion, I continued my recovery in the gym while perfecting my flip-turn for continuous freestyle lap swimming.
 Only by accepting that change is inevitable, yet growth is optional, can I push beyond my comfort zone to rise above perceived limitations.

 Chapter 1: Although deeply medicated, my mind registered that something was very wrong, and my internal alarm bells started ringing as I noticed a tube coming out of my arm and the constant beeping of a heart monitor.
 This fuzzy awareness quickly shifted to a mind-shattering pain that summoned a guttural moan, which escalated to an anguished howl as tears blurred my vision.
 They must have given me more drugs as I slowly faded into a dark fog, with just a few fleeting glimpses of the ceiling tiles moving overhead as they wheeled me into surgery.